mswjs/headers-polyfill/README.md

 # `headers-utils`

-A `Headers` instance polyfill and transformation library.
+A `Headers` class polyfill and transformation library.

 ## Motivation